 Millions of Americans suffer from diseases that can swell, scar or misshape the cornea.
 Some are genetic like Fuchs’ Dystrophy or Keratoconus.
 Others result from infections like those associated with Herpes Virus, Shingles or contact lenses.
 Drs.
-Primack and Altman, our Board-Certified and Fellowship-Trained cornea specialists, utilize the most advanced technologies and treatments to restore corneal clarity and clearer vision.
+Altman, Primack and Shah, our Board-Certified and Fellowship-Trained cornea specialists, utilize the most advanced technologies and treatments to restore corneal clarity and clearer vision.

 What is the Cornea?